2023 Solar Incentives Guide for Chelmsford, MA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
-Various kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be offered by the state of Massachusetts, by your utility company or by county or municipality, while other incentives are federal.
+Solar incentives help mitigate the cost of installing a solar panel system on your home.
+Financial incentives like these are designed to encourage more Americans to switch their home over to renewable energy.
+Different types of incentives, like cash back, discounts or credit towards your monthly utility bill, might be available to you.
+Certain incentives may be handled by the Massachusetts government, by your utility company or by county or municipality, while others are federal.
 Some broad categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if your solar system produces more than a specified (generally small) amount of electricity.
-These types of incentives are normally handled by the state government.
-You can sell SRECs to your utility company or other buyers, and the money you make is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives may be available to you if you have a solar system that produces more than a specified (typically small) amount of electricity.
+This category of incentives is generally handled by the state government.
+You can sell your SRECs to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.

 - Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Chelmsford utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.
+If you've signed a net metering agreement with your Chelmsford utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
 This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

 The ITC originally covered 30% of the cost of solar system installation, although it has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum claim amount.
 The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners can now receive a credit of 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
+Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
+The credit percentage will then begin to decrease yearly until the Clean Energy Credit ends in 2035.
+Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Chelmsford solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Chelmsford solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
-Rebates, tax credits and more may be available at a more local level.
-Incentives might be offered by the state of Massachusetts, or by your county or municipality.
+Not all solar incentives are federal; tax credits, rebates and more are often offered at the local or state level.
+Incentives might be given by your county or municipality, or by the state of Massachusetts.
 Certain incentives might only be available for a limited time, while others are ongoing.